AppointNext/appointnext/readme.md

 # AppointNext: Appointment Management App for Doctors

 AppointNext is a comprehensive appointment management application designed specifically for doctors to streamline their appointment scheduling and patient management.
-This application focuses on improving lifestyle by reducing the hassle of managing appointments manually.
+This application focuses on improving lifestyle by reducing the hassle of managing appointments manually .
+Thank You!!!

 ## Features